bwilken01/bwilken01.github.io/_posts/2026-05-20-image-search-engine.md

 <br>
 ### Discussion, Growth & Next Steps <a name="overview-growth"></a>

-The way we have coded this up is very much for the "proof of concept".
+The way we have coded this is very much for the "proof of concept".
 In practice we would definitely have the last section of the code (where we submit a search) isolated, and running from all of the saved objects that we need - we wouldn't include it in a single script like we have here.

-Also, rather than having to fit the Nearest Neighbours to our *feature_vector_store* each time a search is submitted, we could store that object as well.
+Also, rather than having to fit the Nearest Neighbors to our *feature_vector_store* each time a search is submitted, we could store that object as well.

 When applying this in production, we also may want to code up a script that easily adds or removes images from the feature store.
 The products that are available in the clients store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object - and also potentially a way to remove search results coming back if that product was out of stock, or no longer part of the suite of products that were sold.